 BENEFITING: Pittsburgh Three Rivers Marathon

-Founded in 2009, the mission of First Row is to engage Pittsburgh’s urban high school girls in a community-rowing program to cultivate self-discipline, confidence, team building, and improved health.
-First Row aims to diversify the sport of rowing in Pittsburgh by including female students from Pittsburgh’s economically disadvantaged neighborhoods.
+Founded in 2009, First Row aims to diversify the sport of rowing in Pittsburgh by including female students from Pittsburgh’s economically disadvantaged neighborhoods.
 The lack of athletic programs for women in the urban population places these girls at risk for future health problems experienced by minority populations.
 First Row meets four times a week during the school year.
 During this time we work toward reducing participant’s risk for lifestyle-related diseases by helping them increase and maintain their physical activity level.
 Rowing also teaches them how to approach and handle complex tasks and projects which, in turn, helps to increase their self-confidence as they experience improvement in the sport and in their overall fitness.
-This combined focus on an active lifestyle along with learning life skills in a team setting, position the girls for future success in the Pittsburgh community.
+This combined focus on an active lifestyle along with learning life skills in a team setting, positions the girls for future success in the Pittsburgh community and beyond.